Mynydd Epynt: Expansion and developments

 Training operations have destroyed most of the original structures that formed the community of Mynydd Epynt, including chapels and their cemeteries.
 However, an artificial village was constructed in 1988.
 The Fighting In Built Up Areas zone (FIBUA) saw the construction of many mock buildings, including a fake chapel with imitation gravestones.

 Since the 1990s, the army have expanded the SENTA area and most of Mynydd Epynt is now subject to restricted access because of the use of live ammunition and explosives.
 Although explosives have destroyed the agricultural land, sheep grazing continues within the area under communal grazing and letting licences.

 One of the homes acquired in 1940, Disgwylfa, was refurbished in the 1990s as a conservation centre.
 The property was again refurbished and re-opened in 2009 as Canolfan Epynt (the Epynt Centre).

 Despite the closure of the ancient trackways over Mynydd Epynt, SENTA's outlying areas continued to be Open Country or open access land.
 In 2004, The MOD created a long-distance path around the perimeter of the range.
 The Epynt Way is a circular route designed for walkers, horse riders and mountain-bikers.

 The area was chosen as a special stage in the Wales Rally GB from 2006 to 2008.

-Geography

-The area of Mynydd Epynt is bounded to the south by the upper stretch of the Usk Valley and the Brecon Beacons National Park, to the north by the Irfon valley, and to the east by the valley of the River Wye.
-Its western boundary is less distinct but lies east of the A483 Llandovery to Llanwrtyd Wells road.